 Just make sure you have a plan to pay down all or most of your balance before your intro APR period ends.
-Once it does, you’ll have to start paying the regular APR on the remaining balance.
+Once it does, you’ll start paying the regular APR on the remaining balance.

-Similarly, you might want to spend money on something big that you need right away — like if you find out you have to get the transmission repaired on your car.
+You might need to use your card to pay for a big-ticket item you need right away — like transmission repairs on your car.
 Charging this to a new 0 percent APR card allows you to pay it off monthly without racking up interest.

 Potential downsides of carrying a balance

 Depending on your card’s terms, carrying a balance during the 0 percent APR period could cause you to lose your grace period.
-Your grace period is the window of time between the end of your billing cycle and your payment due date when you don’t have to pay interest — but only if you don’t carry a balance.
-With some cards that offer a 0 percent introductory APR on balance transfers carrying a balance from month to month.
+Your grace period is the window of time between the end of your billing cycle and your payment due date when you don’t have to pay interest — but only if you haven’t already been carrying a balance from month to month.